Obama Calls On Congress To Have 'Courage' On Health Care

 John F. Kennedy knew that our best hope and our most powerful answer to our doubts and to our fears lies inside each of us, in our willingness to joyfully embrace our responsibility as citizens, to stay true to our allegiance, to our highest and best ideals, to maintain our regard and concern for the poor and the aging and the marginalized, to put our personal or party interest aside when duty to our country calls or when conscience demands.

-That's the spirit that has brought America so far and that's the spirit that will always carry us to better days.
+That's the spirit that has brought America so far, and that's the spirit that will always carry us to better days.

 And I take this honor that you have bestowed on me here tonight as a reminder that, even out of office, I must do all that I can to advance the spirit of service that John F. Kennedy represents.